Fentanyl Addiction Treatment

 A blend of traditional and alternative treatment approaches helps you heal.
 Cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) are proven treatments for substance abuse and mental health disorders.
 Alternative approaches like yoga, mindfulness, and art therapy complement traditional therapies and help you begin reconnecting your mind and body.

-Drug relapse is related to physical, psychological, and social factors.
+In general, drug relapse is related to physical, psychological, and social factors.
 Your relapse risk is tied to factors like:

 • Quality of your support system